saulvaldelvira/Morse/README.md

 g++ file.cpp main.cpp -o ../bin/morse -std=c++20
 ```
 NOTE: you'll need to create a bin folder in the root of this proyect for this command to work.
 Anyways, theres a
-build.bat file that does that for you
+build.bat file and a Makefile that does everything for you